 Fast forward to the present.
 There is a male coworker, A, who I am quite close to.
 I trust him.
 I’m not entirely sure where our relationship is going, but it feels slow and steady rather than game-y.
 He is very kind, accepting, and open; a completely different person from B. Just in the last week or two A has used the word “cheers” several times in text messages and emails, including in response to an email I sent thanking him for always being willing to listen to me.
 Each time I got that response I felt a lightning bolt of pain, followed by the thought that he is going to harm me the same way that B did.
 I recognize right away that logically this is completely insane.
 It’s just an innocent word.
 Yet that doesn’t stop the pain.

 I just don’t know how to desensitize that trigger.
-I suspect I probably will end up talking to A about it, and that will go fine, but trigger management is something that I’m going to need to put some thought into.
+I suspect I probably will end up talking to A about it, and that will go fine, but managing triggers is something that I’m going to need to put some thought into.

 Have you found strategies that help you manage your own triggers?